MrNemi/GenUKminiproject/README.md

 • Including error handling in every section of code where user input is required.

 # If you had more time, what is one thing you would improve upon?
-• Loading and persisting data to a database.
+• Loading and persisting data to a database using SQL.

 # What did you most enjoy implementing?
 • Source control using Git